core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Group OSCORE ensures end-to-end integrity protection and encryption of the message payload and all options that are not used for proxy operations.
 In particular, options are processed according to the same class U/I/E that they have for OSCORE.
 Therefore, the same privacy considerations from Section 12.8 of {{RFC8613}} hold for Group OSCORE.

-Furthermore, the following privacy considerations hold, about the OSCORE option that may reveal information on the communicating endpoints.
+Furthermore, the following privacy considerations hold about the OSCORE option, which may reveal information on the communicating endpoints.

 * The 'kid' parameter, which is intended to help a recipient endpoint to find the right Recipient Context, may reveal information about the Sender Endpoint.
-Since both requests and responses always include the 'kid' parameter, this may reveal information about both a client sending a group request and all the possibly replying servers sending their own individual response.
+When both a request and the corresponding responses include the 'kid' parameter, this may reveal information about both a client sending a request and all the possibly replying servers sending their own individual response.

 * The 'kid context' parameter, which is intended to help a recipient endpoint to find the right Security Context, reveals information about the sender endpoint.
 In particular, it reveals that the sender endpoint is a member of a particular OSCORE group, whose current Group ID is indicated in the 'kid context' parameter.

 When receiving a group request, each of the recipient endpoints can reply with a response that includes its Sender ID as 'kid' parameter.
 All these responses will be matchable with the request through the Token.
 Thus, even if these responses do not include a 'kid context' parameter, it becomes possible to understand that the responder endpoints are in the same group of the requester endpoint.

-Furthermore, using the mechanisms described in {{sec-synch-challenge-response}} to achieve sequence number synchronization with a client may reveal when a server device goes through a reboot.
-This can be mitigated by the server device storing the precise state of the replay window of each known client on a clean shutdown.
+Furthermore, using the mechanisms described in {{sec-synch-challenge-response}} to achieve Sender Sequence Number synchronization with a client may reveal when a server device goes through a reboot.
+This can be mitigated by the server device storing the precise state of the Replay Window of each known client on a clean shutdown.

 Finally, the mechanism described in {{ssec-gid-collision}} to prevent collisions of Group Identifiers from different Group Managers may reveal information about events in the respective OSCORE groups.
 In particular, a Group Identifier changes when the corresponding group is rekeyed.
 Thus, Group Managers might use the shared list of Group Identifiers to infer the rate and patterns of group membership changes triggering a group rekeying, e.g. due to newly joined members or evicted (compromised) members.
 In order to alleviate this privacy concern, it should be hidden from the Group Managers which exact Group Manager has currently assigned which Group Identifiers in its OSCORE groups.

 # IANA Considerations # {#iana}

-Note to RFC Editor: Please replace all occurrences of "\[This Document\]" with the RFC number of this specification and delete this paragraph.
+Note to RFC Editor: Please replace "\[This Document\]" with the RFC number of this specification and delete this paragraph.

 This document has the following actions for IANA.